-NCDV’s mission is to make domestic abuse and violence socially unacceptable.
+I work at The National Centre for Domestic Violence (NCDV) and at NCDV, our mission is to make domestic abuse and violence socially unacceptable.
 But, how can we begin to do that when it could be argued that the way in which the media represents domestic abuse constitutes a patriarchal ideology, which skews the issue of domestic abuse and the underlying societal norms that this creates.

 Why are the words ‘domestic abuse’ not used in the media when reporting on women and children that are murdered by ex-partners?

 Surely, to truly raise awareness of male violence against women, it needs to be named.
 To most of the population, domestic abuse is still something that happens to other people, never to them or to their families or friends, so they don’t need to think about it!
 If the media were to include these two words in their articles about women that have been murdered by their partners and/or their ex-partners, the general public would be reading these words on average twice a week as we know that on average 2 women a week are killed in the UK by their partners or former partners, although this figure has been higher during the COVID-19 pandemic and subsequent lockdowns.

 Of course, this is not just a problem in the UK.
 Domestic abuse is reported in very different ways in many other countries.
 ABC (Australian Broadcasting Corporation) have very good editorial guidance around the ‘do’s and don’ts’ when reporting on domestic abuse – https://edpols.abc.net.au/guidance/domestic-violence/ – such as…

 - Name it!
 Use clear language that names the abuse for what it is.